-78. On information and belief, since Defendant became aware of the acts of infringement at least as of the date of receipt of the notice letter, Defendant is and has been committing the act of contributory infringement by intending to provide the '087 Accused Chargers to its customers knowing that such devices are a material part of the claimed invention, knowing that its use was made and adapted for infringement of the '087 patent as described above, and further knowing that the accused aspect of the '087 Accused Chargers described above is not a staple article or commodity of commerce suitable for substantially noninfringing use.
+49. On information and belief, since Defendant became aware of the acts of infringement at least as of the date of receipt of the notice letters, Defendant was committing the act of contributory infringement by intending to provide the '087 Accused Chargers to its customers knowing that such devices are a material part of the claimed invention, knowing that its use was made and adapted for infringement of the '087 patent as described above, and further knowing that the accused aspect of the '087 Accused Chargers described above is not a staple article or commodity of commerce suitable for substantially noninfringing use.
 As described above, Defendant was aware that all material claim limitations are satisfied by the use and implementation of the '087 Accused Chargers by Defendant's customers in the manner described above yet continued to provide the Accused Chargers to its customers knowing that it is a material part of the claimed invention.
 As described above, since learning of the infringement, Defendant knew that the use and implementation of the '087 Accused Chargers by its customers was made and adapted for infringement of the '087 patent.
 A new act of direct infringement occurred each time a customer implemented and/or used the '087 Accused Chargers in the manner described above.
-After Defendant became aware that the use of the '087 Accused Chargers infringes at least one claim of the '087 patent, Defendant knew that each such new use was made and adapted for infringement of at least one claim of the '087 patent and Defendant continued to advertise and provide the '087 Accused Chargers for such infringing activities.
+After Defendant became aware that the use of the '087 Accused Chargers infringed at least one claim of the '087 patent, Defendant knew that each such new use was made and adapted for infringement of at least one claim of the '087 patent and Defendant continued to advertise and provide the '087 Accused Chargers for such infringing activities.
 Furthermore, as described more fully above, the '087 Accused Chargers have functionality designed for use in a system in the manner described above and is therefore not a staple article or commodity of commerce suitable for substantially noninfringing use.

-- 79. Upon information and belief, Defendant has been and now is willfully infringing the asserted claims of the '087 patent in Texas, in this District, and elsewhere in the United States.
-Defendant had actual knowledge of the '087 patent at least as early as when they received a letter from Plaintiff sent on August 1, 2023, asserting that the '087 Accused Chargers infringed claims of the '087 patent and they were provided a chart of the infringement.
-Defendant has known of its infringement since at least that date as a result of the accusations of infringement in the letter.
-Defendant has therefore also known that the use of the '087 Accused Chargers by its customers infringed at least one claim of the '087 patent since at least the date they received the letter.
-Defendant was informed of its infringement of the '087 patent by way of the August 1, 2023, letter sent to Defendant, including claim charts demonstrating Defendant's infringement.
-As a result of the letter, Defendant should have known that its actions constituted an unjustifiably high risk of infringement.
-Despite the letter and knowledge that the risk of infringement was either known or so obvious that it should have been known, Defendant continued its infringing actions. - 80.
+- claims of the '087 patent in Texas, in this District, and elsewhere in the United States.
+Defendant had actual knowledge of the '087 patent at least as early as when they received letters from Plaintiff sent on August 1, 2023, and April 13, 2024, asserting that the '087 Accused Chargers infringed claims of the '087 patent and they were provided a chart of the infringement.
+Defendant has known of its infringement since at least that date as a result of the accusations of infringement in the letters.
+Defendant has therefore also known that the use of the '087 Accused Chargers by its customers infringed at least one claim of the '087 patent since at least the date they received the letters.
+Defendant was informed of its infringement of the '087 patent by way of the August 1, 2023, and April 13, 2024, letters sent to Defendant, including claim charts demonstrating Defendant's infringement.
+As a result of the letters, Defendant should have known that its actions constituted an unjustifiably high risk of infringement.
+Despite the letters and knowledge that the risk of infringement was either known or so obvious that it should have been known, Defendant continued its infringing actions. - 51.
 Plaintiff has been damaged as a result of Defendant's infringing conduct.
-Defendant is thus liable to Plaintiff for damages in an amount that adequately compensates Plaintiff for such Defendant's infringement of the '087 patent, i.e., in an amount that by law cannot be less than a reasonable royalty for the use of the patented technology, together with interest and costs as fixed by this Court under 35 U.S.C. § 284.
+Defendant is thus liable to Plaintiff for damages in an amount that adequately compensates Plaintiff for Defendant's infringement of the '087 patent, i.e., in an amount that by law cannot be less than a reasonable royalty for the use of the patented technology, together with interest and costs as fixed by this Court under 35 U.S.C. § 284.